-Besides estimating displacements and/or velocities for individual locations or for locations specified in a batch file, the software will estimate these quantities for a set of points which defines a 2-dimensional grid on the Earth's surface or which defines an equally spaced 1-dimensional array along a geodesic curve on an ellipsoid that approximates the Earth's surface.
+Besides estimating displacements and/or velocities for individual locations, or for locations specified in a batch file, the software also has two other methods for output of multiple results.
+One will generate a set of points for a specified 2-dimensional grid on the Earth's surface, and the other will define an equally spaced set of points along a geodesic curve on an ellipsoid that approximates the Earth's surface.
 In all cases the output is written to a user-specified file.

-The software also has the capability to update positional coordinates and/or geodetic observations to a user-specified date.
+The software also has the capability to update positional coordinates and/or geodetic observations to a specified date.
 For such an application, the user must specify the horizontal coordinates (latitudes and longitudes) and/or the observed values for one date, and the software will predict corresponding values for another user-specified date.
 The software can update various observational types, all of which may be encoded in the Bluebook format.
 In particular, the software accepts direction observations, angle observations, distance observations, azimuth observations, and interstation GPS vector observations (also known as GPS baselines).